top of page

 These platforms provide a complete system instead of components:

-• Doc2Me AI Solutions — full local pipeline (OCR → retrieval → inference)
+Doc2Me AI Solutions — fully on-prem document intelligence platform with complete local pipeline (OCR → retrieval → inference).

 These systems focus on: